codecentric/spring-boot-admin/spring-boot-admin-server/README.md

 ### Further configuration
 Since the DiscoveryClient doesn't tell the management.context-path you can suffix the url for all discovered clients by setting ``spring.boot.admin.discovery.management.context-path``.

-Explictly disable DiscoveryClient support by setting ``spring.boot.admin.discover.enable=false``.
+Explictly disable DiscoveryClient support by setting ``spring.boot.admin.discover.enabled=false``.

 ## Hazelcast Support
 Spring Boot Admin Server supports cluster replication with Hazelcast.